 Description

-This easy green curry recipe is filled with incredible flavor from the curry paste cooked in coconut milk, chicken, bamboo shoots, kaffir lime leaves, and Thai eggplants.
-You can have this authentic Thai green curry for dinner in less than 30 minutes!
+This easy Thai green curry with chicken and eggplants will transport you to Thailand with every bite you take!
+It has incredible flavors from the curry paste cooked in coconut milk, chicken, bamboo shoots, kaffir lime leaves, and Thai eggplants.
+You can have this authentic Thai green curry chicken for dinner in less than 30 minutes!

 Ingredients

-- 2 Tbsp oil (coconut, grape, vegetable, canola)
+- 2 tablespoons oil (coconut, grape, vegetable, canola)

 - 3 cloves garlic, diced